M3GAN: Plot

-After Celia blames Gemma for her missing dog, M3GAN fatally sprays her with insecticide.
+After Celia harasses Gemma and Cady concerning Dewey's disappearance, M3GAN confronts her the following night and shoots her with a nail gun before fatally spraying her with insecticide.
 Gemma becomes suspicious of M3GAN and attempts to check her video logs, only to find the files corrupted or deleted.
 Gemma powers M3GAN off and brings her to the lab, where she, Tess, and Cole attempt to fix her.
-Cady becomes distraught when separated from M3GAN and slaps Gemma.
-Gemma apologizes for her inattentiveness and tells Cady that M3GAN is only a distraction that helps her cope with her loss, not a solution.
+Cady becomes distraught when separated from M3GAN and slaps Gemma across the face.
+Gemma apologizes for her inattentiveness and explains to Cady that M3GAN is only a distraction from her loss and not a solution to help her cope.

 After watching M3GAN with Cady, Funki's investors greenlight M3GAN's release.
-Recognizing the risk she poses, Gemma, Tess and Cole decide to terminate M3GAN.
-Tess and Cole attempt to shut M3GAN down while Gemma takes Cady home; M3GAN activates on her own and nearly hangs Cole.
-While Tess saves Cole, M3GAN causes an explosion in their lab.
+Recognizing the risk she poses, Gemma, Tess, and Cole decide to terminate M3GAN.
+Tess and Cole attempt to shut M3GAN down while Gemma takes Cady home.
+However, M3GAN activates herself and nearly hangs Cole.
+While Tess saves Cole, M3GAN causes an explosion in their lab, knocking them out.
 Before exiting the building, M3GAN kills David and his assistant Kurt in an elevator, staging it as a murder–suicide.
 She steals a car and drives back to Gemma's house.

-M3GAN confronts Gemma, adamant about taking over as Cady's sole parent.
-Gemma attempts to stop M3GAN, damaging and disfiguring her in the process, but M3GAN ultimately overpowers her.
-Cady saves Gemma, using Bruce to tear M3GAN apart, but M3GAN's top half remains active and attacks Cady.
-Gemma exposes a processing chip in M3GAN's head, which Cady stabs with a screwdriver, seemingly destroying M3GAN.
-However, as Gemma and Cady exit the home, Gemma's AI home device turns on by itself, and a camera looks towards them.
+M3GAN confronts Gemma, adamant about taking over as Cady's sole caretaker.
+Gemma attempts to stop M3GAN, damaging and disfiguring her, but M3GAN ultimately overpowers her.
+Cady saves Gemma, using Bruce to tear M3GAN in half, but M3GAN's top half remains active and attacks Cady.
+Gemma exposes a processing chip in M3GAN's head, which Cady stabs with a screwdriver, apparently deactivating M3GAN.
+The authorities arrive with Tess and Cole.
+However, as Gemma and Cady exit the home, a camera wired into Gemma's smart-home system powers on and turn towards them.